fatalwithin/Coursera-Cloud-Engineering-with-Google-Cloud/03 - Elastic Google Cloud Infrastructure Scaling and Automation.md

   - Network TPC/UDP
   - Internal HTTP(S)

+### Managed Instance Groups

-A managed instance group is a collection of identical virtual machine instances that you control as a single entity using an instance template.
+**A managed instance group** is a collection of identical virtual machine instances that you control as a single entity using an instance template.
 You can easily update all the instances in the group by specifying a new template in a rolling update.
 Also, when your application requires additional compute resources, managed instance groups can automatically scale the number of instances in the group.

-Managed instance groups can work with load balancing services to distribute network traffic to old instances in the group.
-If an instance in the groups stops, crashes, or is deleted by an action other than the instance groups command, the managed instance group automatically recreates the instance so it can resume its processing tasks.
+Managed instance groups can work with **load balancing services** to distribute network traffic to old instances in the group.
+If an instance in the groups stops, crashes, or is deleted by an action other than the instance groups command, the managed instance group **automatically recreates the instance** so it can resume its processing tasks.
-The recreated instance uses the same name and the same instance template as the previous instance.
+The recreated instance uses the **same name and the same instance template** as the previous instance.
 Managed instance groups can automatically identify and recreate unhealthy instances in a group to ensure that all the instances are running optimally.

-Regional managed instance groups are generally recommended over zonal managed instance groups because they allow you to spread the application load across multiple zones instead of confining your application to a single zone or you're having to manage multiple instance groups across different zones.
+**Regional** managed instance groups are generally **recommended over zonal** managed instance groups because they allow you to spread the application load **across multiple zones** instead of confining your application to a single zone or you're having to manage multiple instance groups across different zones.
 This replication protects against zonal failures and unforeseen scenarios where an entire group of instances in a single zone malfunctions.
 If that happens, your application can continue serving traffic from instances running in another zone of the same region.

 In order to create a managed instance group, you first need to create an instance template.
 Next, you are going to create a managed instance group of end specific instances.
 The instance group manager then automatically populates the instance group based on the instance template.
 You can easily create instance templates using the GCP console.
 The instance template dialogue looks and works exactly like creating an instance, except that the choices are recorded so that they can be repeated.
 When you create an instance group, you define the specific rules for the instance group.
-First, decide whether the instance group is going to be single or multi zoned and where those locations will be.
+**First**, decide whether the instance group is going to be **single** or **multi** zoned and where those locations will be.
-Second, choose the ports that you are going to allow and load balance across.
+**Second**, choose the **ports** that you are going to allow and load balance across.
-Third, select the instance template that you want to use.
-Fourth, decide whether you want to auto-scale and under what circumstances.
+**Third**, select the instance **template** that you want to use.
+**Fourth**, decide whether you want to **auto-scale and under what circumstances**.
 Finally, consider creating a health check to determine which instances are healthy and should receive traffic.
 Essentially, you're still creating virtual machines, but you're applying more rules to that instance group.

+### Autoscaling and Health Checks

 Let me provide more details on the autoscaling and health checks of the managed instance group.
 As I mentioned earlier, managed instance groups offer autoscaling capabilities that allow you to automatically add or remove instances from a managed instance group based on increase or decrease in load.
 Autoscaling helps your applications gracefully handle increase in traffic and reduces cost when the need for resource is lower.
 You just define the autoscaling policy, and the autoscaler performs automatic scaling based on the measured load.

-Applicable autoscaling policies include scaling based on:
+Applicable autoscaling policies include scaling **based on**:
   - CPU utilization,
   - load balancing capacity,
   - monitoring metrics,
   - by a queue-based workload like Cloud Pub/Sub.

 For example, let's assume you have two instances that are at 100 percent and 85 percent CPU utilization as shown on this slide.
 If your target CPU utilization is 75 percent, the autoscaler will add another instance to spread out the CPU load and stay below the 75 percent target CPU utilization.
 Similarly, if the overall load is much lower than the target, the autoscaler will remove instances as long as that keeps the overall utilization below the target.
 Now, you might ask yourself, how do I monitor the utilization of my instance group?
 When you click on an instance group or even an individual virtual machine, a graph is presented.
 By default, you will see the CPU utilization over the past hour.

 But you can't change the timeframe and visualize other metrics like disk and network usage.
 These graphs are very useful for monitoring your instances, utilization, and for determining how best to configure your autoscaling policy to meet changing demands.
-If you monitor the utilization of your virtual machine instances and Stackdriver monitoring, you can even set up alerts through several notification channels.
+If you monitor the utilization of your virtual machine instances with Stackdriver monitoring, you can even **set up alerts through several notification channels**.
 For more information on autoscaling, see the links section of this video.
 Another important configuration for a managed instance group and load balancer is a health check.
-A health check is very similar to an Uptime check in Stackdriver.
+A **health check** is very similar to an Uptime check in Stackdriver.
 You just define a protocol, port, and health criteria as shown in the screenshot.

 Based on this configuration, GCP computes a health state for each instance.
-The health criteria defines how often to check whether an instance is healthy.
-That's the check interval.
+The health criteria defines **how often** to check whether an instance is healthy.
+That's the check **interval**.
 How long to wait for a response?
-That's the timeout.
+That's the **timeout**.
 How many successful attempts are decisive?
 That's the healthy threshold.
 How many failed attempts are decisive?
-That the unhealthy threshold.
+That the **unhealthy threshold**.
 In the example on this slide, the health check would have to fill twice over a total of 15 seconds before an instance is considered unhealthy.

+### HTTP(S) Load Balancing

-Now, let's talk about HTTPS Load Balancing which acts at layer seven of the OSI model.
+Now, let's talk about **HTTPS Load Balancing** which acts at layer seven of the OSI model.
 This is the application layer which deals with the actual content of each message allowing for routing decisions based on the URL.
 GCP HTTPS load balancing provides global load balancing for HTTPS requests destined for your instances.
-This means that your applications are available to your customers at a single any cast IP address, which simplifies your DNS setup.
+This means that your applications are available to your customers at a single anycast IP address, which simplifies your DNS setup.

-HTTPS load balancing balances HTTP and HTTPS traffic across multiple backend instances and across multiple regions.
+HTTPS load balancing balances HTTP and HTTPS traffic across multiple backend instances and across **multiple regions**.
-HTTP requests are load balanced on port 80 or 8080, and HTTPS requests are load balanced on port 443.
+HTTP requests are load balanced on port **80 or 8080**, and HTTPS requests are load balanced on port **443**.
-This load balancers supports both IPv4 and IPv6 clients, is scalable, requires no pre-warming, and enables content-based and cross-regional load balancing.
+This load balancers supports both IPv4 and IPv6 clients, is scalable, **requires no pre-warming**, and enables content-based and cross-regional load balancing.
 You can configure your own maps that route some URLs to one set of instances and route other URLs to other instances.
-Requests are generally routed to the instance group that is closest to the user.
+Requests are generally routed to the instance group that is **closest** to the user.
 If the closest instance group does not have sufficient capacity, the request is sent to the next closest instance group that does have the capacity.
 You will get to explore most of these benefits in the first lab of the module.

 Let me walk through the complete architecture of an HTTPS load balancer by using this diagram.
-A Global Forwarding Rule direct incoming requests from the Internet to a target HTTP proxy.
+A **Global Forwarding Rule** direct incoming requests from the Internet to a target HTTP proxy.
 The target HTTP proxy checks each request against a URL map to determine the appropriate backend service for the request.
 For example, you can send requests for www.example.com slash audio to one backend service, which contains instances configured to deliver audio files, and the request for www.example.com slash video to another backend service which contains instances configured to deliver video files.
 The backend service directs each request to an appropriate backend based on solving capacity zone and instance held of its attached backends.
 The backend services contain a health check, session affinity, a timeout setting, and one or more backends.
 A health check pulls instances attached to the backend service at configured intervals.
 Instances that pass the health check are allowed to receive new requests.
 Unhealthy instances are not sent requests until they are healthy again.
 Normally, HTTPS load balancing uses a round robin algorithm to distribute requests among available instances.
 This can be overridden with session affinity.

-Session affinity attempts to send all requests from the same client to the same Virtual Machine Instance.
+**Session affinity** attempts to send all requests from the same client to the same Virtual Machine Instance.
 Backend services also have a timeout setting, which is set to 30 seconds by default.
 This is the amount of time the backend service will wait on the backend before considering the request a failure.
 This is a fixed timeout not an idle timeout.
 If you require longer lived connections, set this value appropriately.

 The backends themselves contain an instance group, a balancing mode, and a capacity scalar.
-An instance group contains Virtual Machine Instances.
+**An instance group** contains Virtual Machine Instances.
 The instance group may be a managed instance group with or without autoscaling or an unmanaged instance group.
-A balancing mode tells the load balancing system how to determine when the backend is at full usage.
+**A balancing mode** tells the load balancing system how to determine when the backend is at full usage.
 If older backends for the backend service in a region are at the full usage, new requests are automatically routed to the nearest region that can still handle requests.
 The balancing mode can be based on CPU utilization or requests per second.
-A capacity setting is an additional control that interacts with the balancing mode setting.
+**A capacity setting** is an additional control that interacts with the balancing mode setting.

 For example, if you normally want your instances to operate at a maximum of 80 percent CPU utilization, you would set your balancing mode to 80 percent CPU utilization and your capacity to 100 percent.
 If you want to cut instance utilization in half, you could leave the balancing mode at 80 percent CPU utilization and set capacity to 50 percent.
 Now, any changes to your backend services are not instantaneous.
 So don't be surprised if it takes several minutes for your changes to propagate throughout the network.

+### HTTPS Load Balancer

 An HTTP(S) load balancer has the same basic structure as the HTTP load balancer, but differs in the following ways.
-An HTTP(s) load balancer uses a target HTTPS proxy instead of a target HTTP proxy.
+An HTTP(s) load balancer uses a target **HTTPS proxy** instead of a target HTTP proxy.
-An HTTPS load balancer requires at least one signed SSL certificate installed on the target HTTPS proxy for the load balancer.
+An HTTPS load balancer requires **at least one signed SSL certificate** installed on the target HTTPS proxy for the load balancer.
 The client SSL session terminates at the load balancer.
-HTTPS load balancer support the QUIC transport layer protocol.
+HTTPS load balancer support the **QUIC** transport layer protocol.
 QUIC is a transport layer protocol that allows faster client connection initiation, eliminates head of line blocking in multiplexed streams, and supports connection migration when a client's IP address changes.
 For more information on the quick protocols, see the links section of this video.

 To use HTTPS, you must create at least one SSL certificate that can be used by the target proxy for the load balancer.
-You can configure the target proxy with up to 10 SSL certificates.
+You can configure the target proxy with **up to 10 SSL certificates**.
 For each SSL certificate, you first create an SSL certificate resource which contains the SSL certificate information.
 SSL certificate resources are used only with load balancing proxies such as target HTTPS proxy or target SSL proxy, which we will discuss later in this module.

+### Lab Review: Configuring an HTTP Load Balancer with Autoscaling

 In this lab, you configured an HTTP Load Balancer with backends in US Central one and Europe west one.
 Then you stress tested the load balancer with a VM to demonstrate global load balancing and auto-scaling.
 You can stay for a lab walkthrough, but remember that GCP's user interface can change, so your environment might look slightly different.
 So here we are in the GCP console and the first thing I'm going to do is configure the HTTP and health check firewall rules.
 So let me go ahead and do that by navigating to VPC network, and specifically, firewall rules.
 So you will notice that there are already some firewall rules here for ICMP, internal RDP and SSH traffic.
 These are the ones that always come with the default network.
 We're now going to create a firewall rule to allow HTTP.
 So let me create firewall rule.
 I'm going to provide it a name.
 It's going to be for the default network.
 I'm going to specify the target tags by using HTTP server, and we'll have to define that target tag on our instances later.
 The source, I'm going to set to IP ranges and just set from anywhere.
 Then I can specify the TCP port to 80.
 That's for HTTP.
 Then we can click "Create".
 Then we're going to create a similar firewall rule for our health checkers.
 So I can do that while this rule is being created.
 Again, on the same network, I'm going to use the same target tags.
 So it just applies to instances that have that tag.
 Now, for the IP ranges, I'm going to be a lot more specific.
 These are provided in the lab instructions for you, but these are the IP ranges of the health checker.
 Now, when you enter those, make sure you enter one first.
 You can click "Space" and you can see that it has acknowledged that.
 Then you can copy and paste the other IP range, and then click on it, and you can see that it's grabbed that as well.
 Now, for the protocol and ports, in this case, we're just going to specify all of TCP, but you could narrow that down a little bit depending on what kind of health check you're doing.
 So let me click "Create" on that.
 While these are being created, I can now create my custom image.
 So I'm going to go to Compute Engine.
 We're going to create a VM.
 We're going to call that a web server.
 I'm going to go ahead and do that.
 I can leave the region as US Central 1, zone, US Central 1-a.
 I'm going to now expand this option down here, management, security, disks, networking, and sole tenancy.
 A couple of things I want to do first under disks.
 I want to make sure that this disk is not deleted when the instance is deleted.
 That works because these are just persistent disk, they are just network attached.
 On the networking, I'm going to define the network tag, http-server, and this is going to be for our default network.
 So that way, the firewalls that we just created are going to be applied to this instance.
 So let me go ahead and click "Create."
 Once this instance is up and running, we're going to customize it by installing some software.
 So I'm going to just wait for the instance to be created.
 There it is.
 I can click on SSH.
 I'm going to just run the commands that are in the lab instructions.
 So first, I'm just going to install Apache tube, and then I'm going to start the Apache server after that.
 We're going to double-check that server by navigating to the external IP address that we have here, and that is why we attached that firewall rule for the external IP.
 We don't really need the firewall rule for the health checker yet, that is going to be later for our backend instances and we haven't really configured that health check yet, anyway.
 So here we are, it's still connecting, so let's just give it a couple of seconds.
 There we are.
 I'm going to paste those two commands in there.
 Let that run.